mdcrosby/animal-ai/README.md

 ## Installing

+To get started you will need to:
+1. Clone this repo.
+2. **Install the animalai python package** and requirements by running `pip install -e animalai` from the root folder.
-1. After cloning this repo **download the environment** for your system:
+3. **download the environment** for your system:

 | OS | Environment link |
 | --- | --- |